AY2526S1-CS2103T-T14-3/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:** <br>
-If the data file is edited incorrectly or becomes invalid, FoodTrail will reset and start with an empty file on the next run. <br>
+If `foodtrail.json` is edited incorrectly or becomes invalid, FoodTrail will reset and start with an empty file on the next run. <br>
 Be careful when making changes as incorrect values may cause the app to behave unexpectedly.

 <box type="tip" seamless>

 **Recommendation:** <br>
-To avoid data loss, you should make a copy of the data file before editing.
+To avoid data loss, you should make a copy of `foodtrail.json` before editing.
 </box>
 </box>